SingularisArt/Website/content/post/note-taking-with-latex-part-1/index.md

 ## NeoVim and LaTeX

 **NeoVim** is a terminal-based text editor.
-It's just a better version of Vim, which was made back in the 60s (I think).
+It's just a better version of Vim, which was made back in the 91.

 I literally use NeoVim for everything.
 (You can find my custom NeoVim config
 <a class="center after" href="https://www.github.com/SingularisArt/Death.NeoVim">here</a>).

-**LaTeX** is a markup language used by mostly professors who want to publish their papers.
-Also, nerds like me, spend countless weeks trying to figure out the perfect setup for note-taking.
+**LaTeX** is a markup language used by mostly professors who want to publish their papers, which is unfortunate because it's a great tool to take notes on, not just for school.
+This setup took me about 1 year to make and it's still a work in the progress.
 Luckily, for you, you won't have to figure anything out because I've done all of that for you.

 Now, with that out of the way, here is what my screen looks like when I am working with LaTeX: